 Even if you have congestive heart failure, there is a chance that SSA rejects you for the first time.
 The way that SSA’s system is set up is so that only people who are facing serious and legitimate health issues will qualify.
 People with less serious conditions or no condition at all often attempt to cheat the system for financial gain.
 If your condition is serious and chronic, however, you can see that any unfavorable decision gets overturned one way or another.

-Every time a person facing real problems such as this is turned down for benefits, it’s very unfortunate.
+Every time a person facing real problems is denied benefits, it’s very unfortunate.
 If you haven’t shown enough proof to SSA about your condition, we recommend that you get more.
 If you recently visited a doctor, he or she can provide the SSA a report.
 In it, your doctor can include a history of your condition, X-rays, a note the summarizes how it’s been affecting you, and more.
 If you have not recently had an evaluation, you should schedule an appointment so the SSA has official documentation about your congestive heart failure.

 If you have been turned down for benefits by the SSA, they will usually give a clear reason.
 It also might be a good idea to work with them to understand why they denied your application and what you can do to make them take another look at it.
 Ultimately, the SSA would like to verify that your condition is preventing you from being able to work your job.